 Using different fruits - This cake would work well with berries.
 Try using my Easy No-Cook Sugar Free Raspberry Jam as a filling!
 Or add a few strawberries for a keto strawberry rhubarb cake.

 Sugar free icing - Want to go the extra mile?
 Top the crumbles with a vanilla flavoured sugar free drizzle!
-Simply mix 2 tbsp almond milk with 4 tbsp powdered sweetener and ½ tsp vanilla extract until you have a thick, but pourable consistency.
+Simply mix 2 tablespoon almond milk with 4 tablespoon powdered sweetener and ½ teaspoon vanilla extract until you have a thick, but pourable consistency.